-Professional learning sessions approved for Exchange Day credit may vary depending on Campus Improvement Plan (CIP) and District Improvement Plan (DIP) goals.
-Principals/Supervisors reserve the right to direct professional learning toward campus/district initiatives.
-The Professional Learning Advisory Committee along with the Teaching and Learning Department determines criteria for Exchange Days.
-For 2022-2023, Exchange Day credits must come from the following categories:
+Professional learning approved for Exchange Day credit may vary from campus to campus based on Campus Improvement Plan (CIP) and District Improvement Plan (DIP) goals.
+The PL Advisory Committee along with the Teaching and Learning Department determines criteria and approves credit for Exchange Days.
+For 2024-2025, Exchange Day credits must come from the following categories: